 Try this Guinness beer battered fish the next time you are craving some good old fashioned fish n chips for dinner!

 Fish n chips will always have a special place in my heart because growing up in Scotland, the art of frying fish is taken seriously.
 The batter must be crispy and crunchy with steaming hot flakes of cod or haddock inside.
 It’s a really simple recipe to make but frying can sometimes be messy.
 It’s well worth it though to bite into these chunks of fish dipped in a batter made of Guinness.
 If you don’t want to make my slow cooker corned beef for St Patrick’s Day, consider fish n chips as another tasty option.
 If you have any leftover batter, you can also make these amazing onion rings!
+You might also be interested in our salmon bites, check this link.

 how to make beer battered fish